vint21h/django-opensearch/README.rst

     Contains height of an image that can be used in association with this search content.
 Defaults to ``16``.

 ``OPENSEARCH_FAVICON_TYPE``
     Contains mimetype of an image that can be used in association with this search content.
-Defaults to ``u'image/x-icon'``.
+Defaults to ``u"image/x-icon"``.

 ``OPENSEARCH_FAVICON_FILE``
     Contains a URL that identifies the location of an image that can be used in association with this search content.
-Defaults to ``u'favicon.ico'``.
+Defaults to ``u"favicon.ico"``.

 ``OPENSEARCH_SEARCH_URL``
     Contains a django URL name to search content.
-Defaults to ``u'search'``.
+Defaults to ``u"search"``.

 Licensing